 If you have noticed any difference in the way you are treated at work or you have suffered detriment since whistleblowing please contact Oakwood Solicitors as soon as possible to see how we can help.

-Get in touch today for a free initial consultation regarding your whistleblowing or other Employment matter.
+Please contact Oakwood Solicitors Ltd as soon as possible for a free initial review of your potential claim.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.
-A full breakdown of Fees and categories can be found here.